95

 - European base: Prague and Valencia combine safety, affordability, and EU access

-Use our best cities for families rankings to compare these destinations on the metrics that matter to you, or try the city finder tool to filter by your family’s specific needs.
+Use our best cities for families rankings to compare these destinations on the metrics that matter to you, or try the city finder toolto filter by your family’s specific needs.

-Find the safest city for your family
+Find the best-fit school for your children